mithunmohan912/Omni-Platform/client-infrastructure/src/ocInfra/README.md

 - icon: CSS class for icon
 - tooltip: Tooltip text.
 Could be a key existing in a locale file.
 - action: Action to execute onclick.
+This method has to be included in a custom factory and receives as a parameter the resource bound in the scope.

 • **Pop up**: Bootstrap modal window.
 [Pop Up](#3-pop-up) .
 In metamodels: